How to maximize cone crusher performance

 "There should be zero ring bounce or bowl float under normal operating conditions," says Schultz.
 "Without an automation package, it can be difficult to detect ring bounce at times.
 You can literally be standing on the machine, and you cannot detect even the slightest ring bounce - so having that automated warning system is an enormous advantage."

 Know the true limiting factors and the best closed-side setting for the job

 One of the major misconceptions Schultz encounters in the field is the way operators view the closed-side setting (the material discharge opening from maximum to minimum) of the cone.
 He says that operators often try to maintain a specified closed-side setting, assuming that will yield the desired product output no matter what.
-Often, they close the setting down to the smallest point possible and then let the machine beat itself up.
+Often, they close the setting down to the smallest point possible and then let the crusher beat itself up.
 Schultz suggests a better approach to setting up a cone for maximum performance.

 First, consider the true limiting factors of any cone crusher are attached power and crushing force.
-After determining the proper speed and liner configuration, it is possible to dial in the proper settings of the machine based on maximizing the amp draw to a desired set-point, while making sure that the machine does not incur ring bounce at that point.
+After determining the proper speed and liner configuration, it is possible to dial in the proper settings of the crusher based on maximizing the amp draw to a desired set-point, while making sure that the machine does not incur ring bounce at that point.

-He also encourages operations to tie an automated warning system into the designed amperage utilization of the machine.
+He also encourages operations to tie an automated warning system into the designed amperage utilization of the crusher.
 With Superior's automation package, "if the motor and the machine are being overworked, the system will either take steps to reduce the amp draw, or will send an alarm to the operator," he explains.

 Patriot Cone's auto-wear compensation, included in the automation package, is an example.
-As liners begin to wear, the crusher is designed to automatically compensate for that wear in order to maintain the same settings in the machine.
+As liners begin to wear, the cone crusher is designed to automatically compensate for that wear in order to maintain the same settings in the machine.
 With liner wear, the space between the two compression components expands.
-At the same time, the auto wear compensation system automatically closes the machine down to maintain proper settings throughout the life of the wear components.
+At the same time, the auto wear compensation system automatically closes the crusher down to maintain proper settings throughout the life of the wear components.